-Non-derivative financial assets with fixed or determinable payments and fixed maturity are classified as held-to-maturity when the Group has the positive intention and ability to hold them to maturity.
-Investments that are intended to be held-to-maturity are subsequently measured at amortized cost using an effective interest method, less any impairment losses.
-The effective interest method is a method, used for calculation of amortized cost of a financial asset or liability and for allocation of interest income or costs over a relevant period.
-The effective interest rate is the rate, which allows an accurate discounting of future cash payments over the expected period of the financial liability or, where possible, over a shorter period.
+Non-derivative financial assets with fixed or determinable payments and fixed maturity are classified as held-to-maturity when the Parent Company or subsidiaries have the positive intention and ability to hold to maturity.
+Investments that are intended to be held-to-maturity are subsequently measured at amortized cost using an effective interest method.
+The effective interest rate method is the method used for estimation of amortized cost of financial assets and allocation of interest income or costs over a relevant period.
+An effective interest rate is the rate allowing to accurately discount the future payments in cash over the expected validity period of the financial liability or over a shorter period, where appropriate.
+Gains and losses are recognized in the income statement when the investments are derecognized or impaired.